ts-cset/flask-todo/README.md

 A simple to-do application written in Python using the [Flask web framework](https://flask.palletsprojects.com/en/1.1.x/) and [PostgreSQL](https://www.postgresql.org/).

+## Instructions

+You and a partner will work together to complete the [user stories in the documentation folder](doc/user-stories.md).

 ## Installation

 Fork this repo and use `git clone` to get a copy of your fork on your local machine, then create and activate a virtual environment to install the dependencies.